fsr/haskell-lessons/script/source/functions.rst

 Similarly ``a -> a`` applied to ``Int`` gives an ``Int`` again.
 An ``a -> a`` applied to a ``Bool`` gives a ``Bool``.

-To apply a function we ise the simplest synta of all, juxtaposition.
+To apply a function we use the simplest syntax of all, juxtaposition.
 Also called *postfix notation* or "the function followed by the arguments, all space separated".

 ::